ChainlinkResources/docs/source/includes/ident/_kyc.md

 ]
 ```

-Enumerate KYC applications visible to the authorized `User` or `Application`.
+List KYC applications visible to the authorized `User` or `Application`.

 ## Create a KYC Application